 - Cherry tomatoes to garnish

-- Heat oven to 180°C (355°F).
-Place a layer of parsnip slices with a little ghee in a deep lasagna tray and pre-bake in the oven for 15 minutes, this will help to soften them slightly before we build the rest of the layers.
-Set aside
+- Preheat the oven to 180°C (355°F).
+Place a layer of parsnip slices with a little olive oil in a deep lasagna tray and pre-bake in the oven for 15 minutes, this will help to soften them slightly before we build the rest of the layers.
+Set aside for now.

-- To make the sauce, heat 2 tbsp of olive oil and sauté onion with a pinch of salt for 5-8 minutes, until slightly caramelised.
-Add 1 tsp of ghee and bring the heat up to high.
+- To make the sauce, heat 2 tablespoons of olive oil and sauté the onions with a pinch of salt for 7-8 minutes, until slightly caramelised.
+Add another teaspoon of olive oil and bring the heat up to high.
 Break the beef mince and add to the frying pan.
 Use a spatula or a potato masher (my little trick) to stir and break the mince apart into small pieces, as it tends to clump together during cooking.
 Cook for about 5–6 minutes, until browned.

-- In another frying pan, heat 2 tbsp olive oil and 1 tsp ghee.
+- In another frying pan, heat 2 tablespoons of olive oil.
 Fry the eggplant in batches for 2-3 minutes on each side, until light golden brown.
-Add more olive oil and ghee as you go along.
+Add more olive oil as you go along.
 Set aside, by this stage all our layer ingredients should be ready.